Angineer/Angineer.github.io/_projects/PotatoCannon.md

 ---
-layout: project
 title:  "Potato Cannon"
-date:   2015-11-17 16:16:01 -0600
-categories: projects
 ---

 A popular device for launching potatoes into the sky.
-This project was started around the same time as the [Trebuchet]({% post_url 2017-06-10-Trebuchet %}) (do you see a theme?).
+This project was started around the same time as the [Trebuchet](Trebuchet.html) (do you see a theme?).

 #### Requirements: